lzhenry666/graphdijkstra/README.md

 [demo]: demo/index.html

-   Here we create a simple service to wrap the **Graph**.
+   Here we create a simple service to wrap the **Graph** and **Dijkstra** libraries.
    Using this service we make a 36 node graph to serve as a grid and demonstrate how to go about finding and acting on the shortest path.

 * For an example of this package at work in a larger project, see our [Lincoln Employee Locator](lincoln-gps) application.

-   In this project we again create a service to wrap **Graph**, which serves as the underlying graph of location objects (nodes) on which we run **Dijkstra** to find the shortest paths between them and generate directions.
+   In this project we again create a service to wrap **Graph** and **Dijkstra**.
+   **Graph** serves as the underlying graph of location objects (nodes) on which we run **Dijkstra** to find the shortest paths between them and generate directions.

 ## Public API